 We found the hikes around Northern Malawi fantastic as well.
 From hiking up to Livingstonia to wandering through Nyika National Park on a walking safari there is plenty to stay active within Malawi.
 Just make sure to have the right clothes for your safari or hike.
 Add that to the fact that the country is pretty safe compared to its neighbors so even just walking around the streets is more popular than in other African nations.

 Malawi is tiny so many tourists overlook the country or pass through giving it a day or two on their way along the Cape to Cairo route.
 During our three weeks in Malawi, we met only a handful of other travelers.
-We even got surprised when we saw other mzungu at points!
-(Swahili for white people) Many of the foreigners we encountered in the country were in fact there for a long term NGO project or working in the country.
+We even got surprised when we saw other mzungus at points!
+(Swahili for white people) Many of the foreigners we encountered in the country were in fact there for a long-term NGO project or working in the country.

 I’m not sure I should even be writing this post and letting others know how awesome Malawi is because a little part of me wants to keep it to myself.
 However, the other part of me wants everyone to go experience how warm the people are and to spend a day hiking around the beautiful the rolling mountains before jumping in the cool waters that make up the lake.